No matter how the world evolves, it will always need nurses. Get started on your education path today.

 If you plan to choose a nursing specialty, look for volunteer opportunities in that area.
 While you won’t be paid for your time, treat the experience as you would a job.
 Making a good impression could mean a career connection in the future.

 When it’s time for you to complete clinical rounds during school, you’ll likely be assigned to a hospital where you’ll shadow a nurse (preceptor).
-During this period, be an attentive learner and showcase a positive attitude.
+During this period, be an attentive learner with a positive attitude.
 Make connections with your preceptor and even their managers.
 If a position opens up, they may be more willing to recommend you for the job.

 Once your clinical ends, stay in touch with your preceptors as they may be a good resource for job opportunities.

-10 Growing Nursing Specialties
+15 Growing Nursing Specialties

 1. Nursing informatics specialist